fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to ProjectInfo](#projectinfo)

 #### ProjectDescription
 **Description:** &#x1F4A5; The ProjectDescription element provides a human readable description of the project including full project name.
 It should contain a description of the project’s objective or activity.
 The content of the ProjectDescription element will be used as the human readable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
-Data producers can provide ProjectDescription values for multiple interface languages.

 	Discovery:					searchable
 	Display:					page
 	User provided:				yes

 	ValueScheme:				string
-	Number of occurrences:  	1-unbounded
+	Number of occurrences:  	1-1
 	Multilingual:           	no
 	CCR prefLabel@en:       	—
 	CCR URI:                	—